 Full-time equated classified positions 46.0 Full-time equated (FTE) positions in the state classified service.
 Air fleet operations and maintenance - 8.0 FTE positions \$1,774,500 Provides aircraft, pilots, and maintenance services to support airport inspection, safety and education programs, and airport development programs, as well as provision of air transport services to state agencies and personnel.
-Post enrollment note : Ad Board transferred \$1,774,400 from this line to Aviation Services, leaving a balance of \$100.
-Legislative Transfer (12/11/2019) reverses the Ad Board transfer.
-Funding Source(s): Restricted 1,774,500 Related Boilerplate Section(s): 383, 801, 802, 804, 805 Air service program 250,000 Provides grant assistance to the state's 18 commercial air service airports with a focus on smaller commercial service airports.
+Post enrollment note : On October 29, 2020, the State Budget Office requested a transfer of \$774,500 from this line to Aviation Services.
+The supporting letter indicated that the transfer was intended to help mitigate the impacts of an anticipated shortfall in State Aeronautics Fund revenue.
+The department also indicates that the revised funding allocation between the two-line items more accurately reflects funding levels necessary to support applicable program areas.
+Funding Source(s): Restricted 1,774,500 Related Boilerplate Section(s): 383, 801, 802, 804, 805 Air service program 50,000 Provides grant assistance to the state's 18 commercial air service airports with a focus on smaller commercial service airports.
 Air service program funds are expended on projects that are not eligible for federal Airport Improvement Program funding.
 Program has four grant categories: Air Carrier Recruitment and Retention, Capital Improvement and Equipment, Airport Awareness, and Aircraft Rescue and Fire Fighting Training.
-Funding Source(s): Restricted 250,000 Related Boilerplate Section(s): 801 Aviation services - 38.0 FTE positions 5,616,600 The Office of Aeronautics is divided into three sections: Planning & Development; Programming; and Transport & Safety.
-Provides administrative services, fiscal coordination, and legislative liaison for aeronautics programs; administers all-weather airport access program; supports the Michigan Aeronautics Commission.
-Administers and provides project management for programming, planning, design, and construction of federal aid and state-funded capital airport improvement projects.
-Airport Improvement Program projects are funded in the Capital Outlay section of this act.
-Post enrollment note : Ad Board transferred \$1,774,400 into this line from Air Fleet Operations and Maintenance.
-Legislative Transfer (12/11/2019) reverses the Ad Board transfer.
-Funding Source(s): Restricted 5,616,600 Related Boilerplate Section(s): 324, 801, 802, 806 GROSS APPROPRIATION \$7,641,100 Total of all applicable line item appropriations.
-State aeronautics fund (SAF) 7,641,100 Restricted fund for aviation development, regulation, and promotion; revenue from aviation fuel taxes and licensing/registration fees.
+Funding Source(s): Restricted 50,000 Related Boilerplate Section(s): 801